Authentication Commands

 Behavior:

-- Opens your default browser to the Descope authorization URL
+ISLO_OAUTH_PORT). - Opens your default browser to the Descope authorization URL.

-- User authenticates via Google, email, or SSO
+- You authenticate via Google, email, or SSO.

-- Descope redirects to localhost with authorization code
+- Descope redirects to localhost with an authorization code.

-- CLI exchanges code for access and refresh tokens
+- The CLI exchanges the code for access and refresh tokens.

 Troubleshooting: